webbster64/Krita-Tilebooru-Parallax-mapping-Plugin/README.md

 - **Linux**: Place the folder inside "~/.local/share/krita/pykrita".
 - **Windows**: Place the folder inside "C:\Users\username\AppData\Roaming\krita\pykrita".

 All that's left is to activate the plugin inside Krita!
 To do this, start Krita, and on the top bar go to Settings > Configure Krita > Python Plugin Manager.
-On the list, if the plugin was placed correctly, there should be a new entry named `Photobash Images`.
+On the list, if the plugin was placed correctly, there should be a new entry named `tilebooru`.
 Check it, click `OK`, and restart Krita.
-There is now a new docker named "Photobash Images"!
+There is now a new docker named "tilebooru"!
 Place wherever you prefer.

 The plugin is now correctly installed!
 Click on "Set References Folder", and set the folder that contains all your references.
 After that, you're good to go!
 The plugin will recursively look inside your folder, so all the photos, even those that are stored inside different folders will show up!
 To know more about how to use the plugin to it's full potential, read the next chapter.